Robert-Riordan-UCD/this-is-rob/content/posts/dutch-vocab-screen/_index.md

 weight = 3
 +++

 I wanted a small display to constantly test my vocab as I'm learning dutch.
 I also figured it would be a good way to learn the basics of how to setup a server.
-The source code is availible [here](https://github.com/Robert-Riordan-UCD/vocab_screen).
+The source code is available [here](https://github.com/Robert-Riordan-UCD/vocab_screen).

 # Display